micro-os-plus/segger-jlink-rtos-plugin-sdk/README.md

 # SEGGER J-Link GDB RTOS plug-in SDK

-An xPack with the SEGGER J-Link GDB RTOS plug-in SDK sources.
+A source xPack with the SEGGER J-Link GDB RTOS plug-in SDK sources.

 This SDK is the base for thread-aware debugging plug-ins for SEGGER J-Link GDB server.